Private site of Soviet awards collector (and legal publications)

 Anyone recognise this?

-Does anyone know about "FSB" badges - see Interesting?
+Does anyone know more about this "FSB" (fomer KGB) badge - see Interesting?

 Other News